Calculators and Comparators marius-ciclistu

 FINAL DRIVE RATIO - has the same definition with the gear ratio with the specification that the drive it refers to is between the driven shaft and the shaft that transmits the movement to the wheel.

-Pmax/RPM - indicates the maximum power developed by the engine and the rotation speed at which it occurs.
-It's measured in KW.
+Pmax/RPM - indicates the maximum energy rate (power) developed by the engine and the rotation speed at which it occurs.
+It's measured in KW or KJ/s.

 See the difference between HP & HF (Horse Force).